magician-project/ros2_net_ft_driver/README.md

 Please check this launch for optional arguments to set.

-192.168.137.89 is the custom ip we used in September 2025 IIT integration
+192.168.137.89 is the custom ip we used in September 2025 IIT integration 192.168.137.201 is the custom ip we used in January 2026 Altinay integration for mini58 192.168.1.202 is the custom ip we used in January 2026 Altinay integration for nano17

 you want
 `ros2 service call /ati_ft_sensor/reset_bias std_srvs/srv/Trigger {}\ `